yazan-metax/get_next_line/Readme.md

 #### - Lifetime and Scope:
 - Lifetime: Static variables have a lifetime that spans the entire execution of the program.
 They are initialized only once before the program starts and retain their values throughout the program's execution.
 - cope: The scope of a static variable is limited to the block in which it is declared, similar to local variables.
 However, static variables maintain their values across function calls within that scope.
+- ### Initialization:
+- By default, static variables are initialized to zero (0) if no explicit initialization is provided.
+For instance, static int x; will set x to 0.
+- You can also explicitly initialize a static variable during declaration: `static int count = 0;`.